gmoe/piano_fundamentals/README.md

 * Mobile-friendly HTML version
 * ePub for e-readers

-I am not the author of this book, please consider supporting Chaun C. Chang by buying the [paperback][paperback] or [Kindle version][kindle] of the 3rd edition, or the [2nd edition paperback][paperback2] that this adaptation is based on.
+I am not the author of this book, please consider supporting Chuan C. Chang by buying the [paperback][paperback] or [Kindle version][kindle] of the 3rd edition, or the [2nd edition paperback][paperback2] that this adaptation is based on.
 The [3rd edition][3rd] addressed a lot of the issues of the original